New Opioid Laws Appear to Be Lowering Prescription Medications Overdoses, but the Overall Overdose Rate High Due to Illicit Substances

 The NPR article confirms that there are doctors, Jacintho included, that have either lowered the dosage of opioids with patients or stopped their prescriptions entirely.

 Sue Glod, MD, palliative medicine specialist at Penn State College of Medicine in Hershey, Pennsylvania agreed in an New England Journal of Medicine Catalyst article.
-As it stated, she “sees patients who are struggling with life-threatening illnesses such as advanced cancer.
+As the article states, she “sees patients who are struggling with life-threatening illnesses such as advanced cancer.
 While her mission is pain relief, a flood of new prescribing rules severely limits her options and burdens her staff with extensive administrative hurdles.”

 In the article, she recalled a breast cancer patient who “had trouble with a prior authorization policy” for an opioid prescription.
 The patient endured “several” days of pain, in addition to withdrawal symptoms, and had to go to the emergency room, all of which was completely avoidable.